davidcalikes/Marvelous-Matching/docs/README.md

 - __Business Strategy__

-     Recently, the band have moved away from the Irish cover-band circuit to performing their own songs, both as a support band for similar established acts and also as a headline act themselves in some of Ireland's smaller yet renowned indie venues.

      The band have since recieved multiple invitations to perform globally, and have recently conducted a small American tour which was extremely well recieved.